 The van life craze shows no sign of stopping.
 Each month Curbed gets word of a new conversion van company and we get dozens of emails weekly highlighting DIY rigs that take hundreds of hours to complete.
-And while both the custom van and the DIY van can accomplish the same goal—camping and adventure—not everyone has the money or time to go those routes.
+And while both the custom van and the DIY van can accomplish the same goal — camping and adventure — not everyone has the money or time to go those routes.
 Love campers and trailers?
-Come join our new community group.
+Come join our community group.

 Luckily, there’s another option.
 For every fully custom conversion company like Outside Van or Sportsmobile out there, there’s a new crop of companies selling conversion kits.
 Sometimes these kits are relatively simple, consisting of just a bed and maybe some shelving.
 Other kits are more involved, with everything you’d need for a fully outfitted rig.